 While the masses flock to the local biergarten, and the smell of wiener schnitzel and sauerkraut permeates through the air, our team at Walnut Street Finance is busy servicing the Washington metropolitan area with the most efficient and professional hard money financing possible.
 As you chow down on your bratwurst, you may be wondering:

 The project came to a screeching halt just two months short of completion.
 The home in Virginia was bought with the plan to completely renovate and sell for $1 million.
-Unfortunately, the project was just two months short of being completed when the builder ran out of money.
+Unfortunately, Unfortunately, just two months away from being completed the builder ran out of money.

 He was a solid professional with a strong eye for value.
-He had no other resources to tap and no bank would help him.
-What could help him was a hard money loan.
+He had no other resources to tap and no bank would help him...so what could help him?
+A hard money loan.